 Apple today announced financial results for its first quarter of fiscal 2003, ended December 28, 2002.

 Connectix has released Virtual PC 6.0.1 for Mac OS X, which fixes a problem that made it impossible to run TurboTax for Windows in emulation mode, as well as a crash that occured when attempting to startup Virtual PC in full screen mode.
 The new release also makes minor corrections to the Japanese localization of Virtual PC.

+802.11g explosion PC Magazine reports that even though Apple is the only computer manufacturer to have implemented the advanced 802.11g wireless networking protocol, the news from CES is that many are poised to follow.
 Gateway stores close Gateway is closing four more of its retail locations, painting an even more dismal comparison to Apple's still-expanding store presence.
 The move is purely cost-cutting, and could be a bad sign for Gateway's current quarter earnings.
 MovieMaker competes with iMovie As Microsoft Movie Maker 2 is still in testing, PC Mag takes a look.
 The article says "Can it compete with iMovie?
 Not so much -- but it is better."

 The Omni Group, developers of OmniWeb, OmniOutliner, OmniGraffle, and OmniDiskSweeper, is offering reduced prices for software licenses sold from https://store.omnigroup.com for those who couldn't be at the Macworld Expo in San Francisco.
 OmniWeb, for instance, is $25.00 instead of $29.99.